 A. The Error of the Vampire

 It is nonsense to speak of a natural science of the vampire, for Count Dracula is not of nature.
 Van Helsing states: “He who is not of nature has yet to obey some of nature’s laws, why we know not.”
-No being unnatural being falls within Nature’s science.
-Natural science describes only beings which follow all laws of nature.
+No unnatural being falls within Nature’s science.
+Natural science describes only beings that follow all laws of nature.
 For instance, again from Van Helsing’s Speech:

 He become so small, we ourselves saw Miss Lucy, ere she was at peace, slip through a hairbreadth space at the tomb door.
 He can, when once he find his way, come out from anything or into anything, no matter how close it be bound or even fused up with fire, solder you call it.
 He can see in the dark, no small power this, in a world which is one half shut from the light.